 The Student Services and Classroom Building accommodates functions that include enrollment, health, counseling, academic support and veteran services.
 The one-stop Student Enrollment Center provides enrollment, registration, fee payment, financial aid and scholarship services.

 The STEM and Classroom Building houses classroom and lab space for science, technology and mechanical engineering.
 A three-story section accommodates classrooms, teaching labs and research labs; a two-story section is home to offices, computer lab and a 100-seat tiered lecture hall.

 The Recreation and Wellness Center includes academic and recreational wings, open study spaces, casual seating, food service and private study rooms.
 An indoor, elevated three-lane running track provides runners a campus view while overlooking two regulation-sized basketball courts and a multi-activity court for indoor soccer, hockey and other sports.
-It also features weight and cardio rooms, two multipurpose rooms for yoga and other exercises as well as three teaching labs and two classrooms.
+It also features weight and cardio rooms, two multipurpose rooms for yoga and other exercises, as well as three teaching labs and two classrooms.
 Also, it is home to UHCL’s Exercise and Nutritional Health Institute.

 UHCL’S Environmental Institute of Houston is located in North Office Annex 1, just off Entrance 3 adjacent Parking Lot D.

-The Central Services Building is headquarters for building maintenance, grounds and custodial services, scheduling and space planning, and vehicle maintenance.
+The Central Services Building is the headquarters for building maintenance, grounds and custodial services, scheduling and space planning, and vehicle maintenance.
 The UHCL Police Department is located next to Central Services.

 Hunter Residence Hall is home to a community of Hawks who live, learn and engage together.
 The 297-bed residence hall is located steps away from the Recreation and Wellness Center, STEM and Classroom Building and computer labs.
-As a resident, students get access to free laundry, a full community kitchen, study rooms, high-impact, programs along with support from live-in staff.
+As a resident, students get access to free laundry, a full community kitchen, study rooms, high-impact programs along with support from live-in staff.